TanYa-Go/Movie-Quiz/README.md

 Score display and total score is working as planned across various browsers and devices and increments when answer is correct.

 * **Verdict**
-The test has passed all the criteria and works like planned.
+The test has passed all the criteria and works as planned.

 ### **Restart Game**